Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_8_UsingStar&TopHat2ForRNA-SeqGenomeAlignment/Group8Markdown.md

 `--outSAMtype` - This argument specifies the type of output file to generate with the results of the alignment.
 The alignment results can be stored in a SAM file or a BAM file.
 Both file formats store the positions where each read aligns in the reference genome, along with other data.
 SAM files are in plain text format whereas BAM files are stored as binary files.
 Binary files generally take up less disk space and are faster to use by programs, but require special software, such as Samtools, to inspect.
 They can't be directly viewed with commands such as `less`.
 You can also specify how you would like the results in your SAM/BAM file to be sorted, for example, sorted by genome coordinate.

 `--outFileNamePrefix` This parameter lets you specify a prefix for the names of your output files.
-By default, this command places the results in your working directory, but you can use this argument to place your files in a directory of your choice by specifying the path to that directory before the prefix of the names of your output files.
-For example, `--outFileNamePrefix ./alignment_results/female_midgut1_STAR_genome` stores your results in a folder in your current working directory called `alignment_results`.
+By default, this command places the results in your working directory, but you can use this argument to place your files in a directory of your choice by specifying the path to that directory before the prefix of the names of your output files (Dobin, 2019).
+For example, `--outFileNamePrefix ./alignment_results/female_midgut1_STAR_genome` stores your results in a folder in your current working directory called `alignment_results` (Dobin, 2019).

 **Aligning with TopHat2:**